Tabatskyi/multi-share/README.md

 In general, architecture is the same as in previous assignments except that the Client is now written completely on C#.
 It may be an impulsive decision, and I may sometimes regret doing so, but it’s too late for rollback.
 Client implementation involves one thread for taking user input and sending messages and another for taking incoming connections.
 Furthermore, I have changed the protocol a bit.
-For file offer confirmation very handy was std::promises
+When dealing with file offer confirmation std::promise comes in handy.
 ## 2. Application Protocol Description
 protocol now follows this scheme: <br>
 4-bit length of payload <br>